 Use this page as the reference when creating a toolchain.
-See also Configuring Toolchains for CMake projects.
+See also Toolchains for CMake projects.

 - use button to create a new toolchains configuration.